aqeelanwar/MaskTheFace/readme.md

 ![block_diagram](images/block_diag.png)

 ## How to install MaskTheFace
-It’s advisable to [make a new virtual environment](https://towardsdatascience.com/setting-up-python-platform-for-machine-learning-projects-cfd85682c54b) with python 3.6 and install the dependencies.
+It’s advisable to [make a new virtual environment](https://towardsdatascience.com/setting-up-python-platform-for-machine-learning-projects-cfd85682c54b) with Python 3.6 and install the dependencies.
 Following steps can be taken to download get started with MaskTheFace
 ### Clone the repository
 ```
 git clone https://github.com/aqeelanwar/MaskTheFace.git